 Mission Trails Regional Park

 A collection of plant specimens from Mission Trails Regional Park in southern San Diego County.
 The collection is being actively used and serves as vouchers for a checklist of the region.
-Additional specimens are being added each year by students in the course Taxonomy of California Plants.
+Additional specimens are being added each year by students in the course Field Botany of San Diego County.

 A collection of over 900 plant specimens from Palomar Mountain and Palomar Mountain State Park, resulting from